-With a little training and acclimatisation any fit hiker can climb a 4,000m peak in the Alps.
+With a little training and acclimatisation any fit hiker can climb their first 4,000m peak in the Alps.
 Mountain guide Charlie Boscoe reveals how you can do it.

 Photo: Peter Riley

 Mountaineering in the Alps can seem pretty daunting to even the most experienced and fit hill walker but it really needn’t be.
 Remote summits, bad weather and navigation issues were pretty intimidating to all of us when we started going into the hills but it’s amazing how quickly you gain a bit of confidence and your perception changes.
-The reality of climbing an alpine 4,000er is no different to any other adventurous goal – it’s closer than you might think if you just do a bit of training and build up to it.
+The reality of climbing your first 4,000m peak is no different to any other adventurous goal – it’s closer than you might think if you just do a bit of training and build up to it.
 Here’s my guide to getting on top of that dream alpine peak.

 As with most sports, the best preparation for mountaineering is to go out and do it.
 This isn’t always too easy though, especially if you don’t live in the mountains, so try and tailor your training towards your goal.
 If you run, cycle or walk regularly, add in a bit more uphill and try and do some lower body strength training too.
 As far as skills go, you can learn virtually all of the technical skills you’ll need in the acclimatisation period (see below) leading up to your big day.
 Your guide will assess what skills you need and teach you whatever is missing.
 But the less you need to learn, the more you can enjoy the mountaineering, so try and get some experience walking in crampons, using an ice axe and putting on a harness before you go.